ddm1004/dataCleaningCoursera/README.md

 `source("run_analysis.R")`

 It will create the required data directory and download the needed data files.
-Within  the data directory it will create two new files, data/tidy\_data.csv and sensor\_means.csv, represnting the output.
+Within  the data directory it will create three new files, sensor_means.txt, data/tidy\_data.csv and sensor\_means.csv, represnting the output.
 The data will also exist within R in teh `melt_data` and `sensor_means` variables.

 ## Internals